jbms/sphinx-immaterial/docs/customization.rst

         .. themeconf:: media (palette preference)

-            In order to automatically set the color palette based on the user's system preference, a media query can be specified with the ``media`` field.
+            In order to automatically set the color palette based on the user's or system's preference, a media query can be specified with the ``media`` field.

             .. code-block:: python